 THE VALIDATED BENEFITS OF EUROPEAN BLACKCURRANT EXTRACT

-Blackcurrants are rich in anthocyanins, polyphenolic substances, antioxidants, and vitamin C. The status of the dark purple, almost black, berries originally grown in Europe as a superfruit has been cemented in recent years through clinical studies that have confirmed their benefit in areas including cognition, sport performance, cardiovascular health, and eye health.
+Blackcurrants are rich in anthocyanins, polyphenolic substances, antioxidants, and vitamin C. The status of the dark purple, almost black, berries originally grown in Europe as a superfruit has been cemented in recent years through clinical studies that have confirmed their benefit in areas including eye health, cognition, sport performance and cardiovascular health.

 Clinical studies in humans have shown blackcurrant has beneficial effects on brain health.
 The studies found blackcurrant supports markers of cognitive performance such as positive affective responses in healthy adults.
 Researchers have also linked the superfruit to reduced anxiety and fatigue, increased alertness, and small improvements in reaction times during cognitive exercises.
 Neuropeptides found in blackcurrants can potentially be used to treat neurological disorders.